k3b/camera-date-folders/README.md

 * File names beginning with "yyyymmdd\_".
 * File names beginning with "PXL\_yyyymmdd_" or "IMG\_yyyymmdd\_".
 * File name extensions ".jpg", ".jpeg" and ".mp4".
+* Storage Access Framework used for Android 7 and newer.
+* Traditional File mode used for Android 5 and 6, as SAF does not support file move operations.

 # Current Limitations (Yet)